Transition & Training Project

 Our Training Officer, Paul Jarvis, offers training and work experience for young people and adults with additional support needs: these include learning disabilities, mental health problems and the long term unemployed.
 Email: email@example.com Tel.
 07754 445136 The Project is supported by an Administration Officer (Alison Saunders Email: firstname.lastname@example.org) and by “in kind” donations of time and expertise from more than forty volunteers from the local community.

-EVENTS: The Project completed the series of outreach events in Grantown on Spey and moved on to Aviemore, holding a weekly drop in/outreach event in partnership with High Life Highland.
+EVENTS: The Project holds a weekly drop in/outreach event in Aviemore in partnership with High Life Highland.